vsntos/site/content/post/getting-started/index.md

 - 吳恩達

 tags:
-- Academic
+- Genealogia Acadêmica
-- 开源
+- Redes

 categories:
-- Demo
+- Genealogia
-- 教程
+- Redes
 ---

 ## Overview

+[Título]

+[Sobre]

+[Tecnologia]

+Linguagem de programação: R
+IDE de desenvolvimento: RStudio
+Pacotes e Frameworks:
+Ferramentas auxiliares:

+[Estrutura]
+Coleta de Dados
+Tratamento e Preparação dos Dados
+Análise dos Dados

 1. The Wowchemy website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
 2. The template can be modified and customised to suit your needs.
 It's a good platform for anyone looking to take control of their data and online identity whilst having the convenience to start off with a **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**